somtochiama/flux2/tests/integration/README.md

 - An Azure Key Vault

 ## Requirements

 - Azure account with an active subscription to be able to create AKS and ACR, and permission to assign roles.
 Role assignment is required for allowing AKS workloads to access ACR.
-- Azure CLI, need to be logged in using az login.
+- Azure CLI, need to be logged in using `az login`.
 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.
 - An Azure DevOps organization, personal access token and ssh keys for accessing repositories within the organization.
 The scope required for the personal access token is:
-  - `Project` and Team - read, write and manage access
+  - `Project and Team` - read, write and manage access
   - `Code` - Full
   - Please take a look at the [terraform provider](https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs/guides/authenticating_using_the_personal_access_token#create-a-personal-access-token) for more explanation.